How (and When!) To Use Anchors

 When not to use anchors: Don’t make long pages that use anchors when you can easily break up the content into separate pages.
 Putting information about several unrelated topics on one page and using anchors to jump among them is confusing to the user.
 Users generally expect links to go to a new page.

-How to do it: Input all your content into one WYSIWYG block.
+How to do it: Input all your content onto the page.
 Then add your anchors (the spots where the links will jump to) by placing your cursor where you want the anchor to be and clicking on the anchor button.
-You will have to give your anchor a short name.
+You will have to give your anchor a short name or ID.

-When you click OK, you'll see that a yellow symbol has appeared in the WYSIWYG box.
+When you click OK, you’ll see that an anchor symbol has appeared where your cursor was placed.
 This symbol is only visible in edit mode; not on the live site.